solakin/DiceStorm/README.md

 In its current state, I have had enough time to mess with it to make a somewhat functional WebGL flat version that served primarily as a way for me to tinker with new code generation tools like Claude and Continue.Dev in VSCode.
 May or may not have been committed in a functional state!

+Find the latest committed version of the build [here](https://solakin.github.io/DiceStorm/Build)

 ## Description of Game Concept
 NOTE: I am changing this somewhat to respect the original source, but will try to maintain its spirit.